Esukhia/teachingtibetan.com/docs/interaction/written-correspondence.md

   <summary>Detailed explanation</summary>

-It means that the written text is entirely devoid of spelling, punctuation, grammar, or any other mistakes that would compromise its correctness, clarity, or adherence to the established rules and conventions of the writing system.
+It means that the person is capable of composing different types of professional letters or emails in a tone and style that is suitable for the intended purpose.
+They are able to adapt their writing to the specific requirements and expectations of professional communication.

 </details>